Fighting For What You Deserve

 With the exception of the two special technical provisions, an absolute divorce bars the assertion of a claim for property distribution that was not already pending at the time of the divorce.
 This bar has been interpreted relatively strictly in case law.

 Equitable distribution/property division is complex and requires the assistance of an experienced family law attorney.
-Contact Vavonese Law Firm, PC and Jamie Vavonese to get their years of expertise to help you navigate the details and nuances of your property, assets and debts.
+Contact Vavonese Law Firm and Jamie Vavonese to get their years of expertise to help you navigate the details and nuances of your property, assets and debts.